New Zealand Small Ship Cruises & Luxury Expeditions. Discover the Land of the Long White Cloud with Wild Earth Travel.

 People Love to Throw Around the Phrase ‘Natural Beauty’.
 Then They Go to New Zealand...

 The ‘Land of the Long White Cloud’ – it’s a classic Kiwi understatement if there ever was one.
-And while most travellers are drawn here for those epic experiences out in nature – the open spaces, the dusted peaks, the lakes that pop with blue and make a mockery of Instagram filters – that stuff is just the tip of the glacier.
-From the feather-clad harbingers of Maoritanga to the happening backstreets of Wellington and Dunedin, this country jumps with vitality in more ways than the merely geological.
-Come for the bubbling geysers, stay for the friendliest folk in the southern hemisphere.
+Most travellers are drawn here for the epic nature experiences – the open spaces, the dusted peaks, the lakes that pop with blue and make a mockery of Instagram filters...
+All this is just the tip of the glacier.
+From the stone-faced Maori carvings to the busy backstreets of Wellington and Dunedin, this country is bursting with vitality.

 Wellington.
 Sprawling around a hook-shaped peninsula, Wellington is a vibrant and energetic seaside capital.
 A compact, well-stocked city of buzzing bars and chatting cafes, New Zealand's capital is a bright and breezy place with an infectious, easy-going atmosphere.
 Known as the creative hub of the South Pacific, there are shows to see, art installations to enjoy, and rich flavours to savour here.
-The sounds of rare and beautiful birdlife fill the hills around the city, and the bush of the green belt provides easy-to-access sanctuary, strolls and cycle rides.

-If you’re after a small ship cruise or an expedition ship cruise to New Zealand Wild Earth Travel can help you find a trip of a lifetime.
+If you’re after a small ship or expedition cruise to New Zealand Wild Earth Travel can help you find a trip of a lifetime.
 We are ready to guide you through our range of different options with impartial advice so you can experience the very best of this unique destination.
-Our team are all passionate expedition & small cruise ship travellers and our knowledge and stories come from our own personal experiences.
+Our team are all passionate expedition & small cruise ship travellers and our knowledge and stories come from our own experiences.